cc-archive/cchost/cchost_lib/TAGS-README.txt

                         AND
                      ....

-            In the enhanced version tags are groups by parenthesis in the new 'tagexp' parameter
+            In the enhanced version tags are grouped by parenthesis in the new 'tagexp' parameter with new combining
+            operators:

                     tagexp=(hip_hop|funk)*east_coast